 - Once you have completed these steps you can proceed to submit an application

-- Monday 10 May-May 28 - Applications are reviewed and shortlisted
+- May 2022 - Applications are reviewed and shortlisted

-- June (date to be confirmed) - Shortlisted applicants are reviewed by a university-appointed selection panel
+- June 2022 - Shortlisted applicants are reviewed by a university-appointed selection panel

-- July (date to be confirmed) - Award decision finalised and applicants notified
+- July 2022 - Award decision finalised and applicants notified

 - Date to be confirmed - Deadline for successful applicants to accept the scholarship